SamBarlow22/hangman/README.md

 ## Installation
 To run the Python Hangman Game on your local machine, follow these steps:
-1. Clone the repository to your local machine
+1. Clone the repository to your local machine.
-2. Navigate to the project directory
+2. Navigate to the project directory.
+3. Open the file.

 ## Usage
-1. Follow the onscreen instructions and guess individual alphabetical letters
+1. Follow the onscreen instructions and guess individual alphabetical letters.
-2. The game will end if you either guess all of the letters in the word or run out of lines
+2. The game will end if you either guess all of the letters in the word or run out of lives.
 3. Have fun!

 ## File structure